xinzhan/core-services.en/help/id-service/getting-started/getting-started-id-request.md

 redirect:
 false (default), pathname
 -->

-# How the Experience Cloud ID Service Requests and Sets IDs
+# How the Experience Cloud ID Service Requests and Sets IDs Matt

 An overview of the ID request and response process.
 These examples cover ID assignment on individual sites, across different sites, and for sites managed by different Experience Cloud customers with their own organization IDs.